Meet The Sheriff

 Sheriff Ralston began his career in public service after high school by joining the Calhoun Fire Department.
 He transferred from the Fire Department to the Calhoun Police Department in 1989 and obtained his peace officer certification.
 In 1991 Sheriff Ralston joined the Georgia State Patrol.
 After completing trooper school, he received a variety of assignments in north Georgia, including the GSP SWAT team, and the elite ‘Nighthawk’ Unit in metro Atlanta.
 In 2008, Sheriff Ralston retired from the State Patrol and successfully ran for Sheriff of Gordon County, receiving a record number of votes in a sheriff’s election.

 Sheriff Ralston is a member of Coosawatee Lodge No. 306 F&AM, and the Yaarab Shriners.
 He and his family make their church home at Ranger Baptist Church.
-Sheriff Ralston and his wife Nikki have three school-aged children.
+Sheriff Ralston and his wife Nikki have three adult children.